Customs Case - Brunei News Gazette

-29-year-old, Mohammad Safwan @ Abdul Hakeem Bin Husny pleaded guilty to possessing 26 bottles of electronic cigarette juice and 49 types of electronic cigarette accessories.
-The accused was given a period of time until the 30th of December 2021 to settle the fine.
+Zairulnizam Bin Brahim, 40, pleaded guilty for having in possession 137 types of electronic cigarette items and accessories.
+The court imposed a fine of $30,000 or 14 months imprisonment in default.
+The accused was given until the 28th of February 2022 to settle the fine.

+Meanwhile, Nekmah Binti Puasa, 52, pleaded guilty for having in possession 12 cartons and 58 packs of cigarettes of various brand.
+The court imposed a fine of $14,000 or 13 months imprisonment in default.
+The accused was given a period until the 28th of February 2022 to settle the fine.
 All contraband items were confiscated to be destroyed.

 Source: Radio Television Brunei